omariosc/classifying-lung-disease/README.md

 ## Step 1: Download This Repository

 To get started, download this repository.
 You can do this by clicking on the green `"Code"` button and selecting `"Download ZIP"`.

+![Download Repo](tutorial/0.%20Download%20Repo.png)

 Once downloaded, extract the contents of the ZIP file to a folder on your computer.
-You should see the following folder structure:
+You should see the following folder structure if you explore each folder:

-![Download Repo](tutorial/0.%20Download%20Repo.png)

 ```sh
 |-- Exported Model